 Amazon is the Only Online Store Shoppers Use for Last Minute Holiday Gifts

-For Amazon shoppers that still have shopping left to do after Cyber Monday, the choice comes down to Amazon or a physical retailer for last minute gifts.
-Buying a last minute gift from an online retailer not named Amazon in the weeks or days leading up to Christmas is not an option.
+Last minute shoppers chose between Amazon and physical retailers when it came to gift buying after Cyber Monday.
+Buying last-minute gifts from an online retailer not named Amazon in the weeks leading up to Christmas is not an option.

-While Amazon shoppers were still willing to run to a physical retail store (56%) as the top option for grabbing a last minute holiday gift, they were not willing to bet on ordering from an online retailer not named Amazon (5%).
+Amazon shoppers preferred visiting a physical retail store (56%) for grabbing a last minute holiday gift.
+However, they were not willing to bet on ordering from an online retailer not named Amazon (5%).
 Meanwhile, 40% said that they’re most likely to be getting last minute holiday gifts from Amazon.

 These survey findings are in-line with research Teikametrics recently conducted on historical holiday shopping trends on Amazon versus other big online retail sites such as Walmart, Target, Macy’s, and Best Buy.

-Based on 2017 shopping data, the latter grouping appears to be more micro-seasonal with sales than Amazon, seeing a much sharper spike in transactions at the beginning of the Turkey 5 and a more drastic decline in sales at its conclusion.
+Based on 2017 shopping data, the latter grouping appears to be more micro-seasonal with sales than Amazon.
+They see a sharper spike in transactions at the beginning of the Turkey 5 and a more drastic decline in sales at its conclusion.

-Comparatively, Amazon, historically sees sales levels briefly level off after the post-Thanksgiving rush, before beginning to grow again throughout December and leading up to peaking again (at near Cyber Monday transaction levels) a few days before Christmas.
-Based on our survey findings, we’ll likely see this again in 2018.
+Comparatively, Amazon historically sees sales levels briefly level off after the post-Thanksgiving rush.
+Sales then begin to grow again throughout December before peaking again a few days before Christmas.
+Based on our survey findings, we’ll likely see this again in 2019.